0333 335 0420

 And, of course, when you have a number of videos to shoot (we did 12 in total plus outtakes) then you need to have a certain rhythm and flow to the project.
 Get too chatty, and you'll run out of time.
 Be too clinical, and you won't connect with those in front of the camera.
 Jayne and I got the balance just right.

 When I got back to Steffi HQ, I worked through the first video to see what I needed to do to finish it.
-I added a fade in and fade out (which required a little trimming at each end) then enhanced the sound to balance the treble and base and remove a little background hiss.
-Once done, I exported it to a 30fps HD MP4 and then applied the same setting to each of the other videos.
+I added a fade in and fade out (which required a little trimming at each end) then enhanced the sound to balance the treble and bass and remove a little background hiss.
+Once done, I exported it to an HD MP4 and then applied the same setting to each of the other videos.

 So I loaded up my slide-based video creator.
 I chose a theme and background music for the testimonial videos and the same theme as their slide-based video but with different music for the introductory videos.
 Dropping each video in there, I topped and tailed them with some logos and contact detail slides and did a final export to YouTube in high-definition.